Iazel/redux-refiner/README.md

 * Separation of concerns
 * Easy to abstract patterns, the `refiner` is just a function
 * Easy to integrate with other libraries (eg: manage your async flow with Rx.js)
-* Impure actions are just action objects, hence loggable and can provide a good insight of what happens when
+* Impure actions are just action objects, hence loggable and provide a valuable insight
 * Easy to test, but require some effort depending on the side effect
-* Adapt to your coding style
+* Adapts to your coding style
-* Nearly the same logic of the reducer and not much to learn
+* Nearly the same logic as the reducer and not much to learn
 * Crazy small

 ## Why *refiner*?